yupuyao/yupuyao.github.io/_pages/about.md

 <br>**I am looking for a PhD position in 2026, and also open to seeking an online research assistant position at any time.**

-Hi, I am Yupu Yao, a sophomore student in the University of Electronic Science and Technology of China (UESTC).
+Hi, I am Yupu Yao, a final-year undergraduate student in the University of Electronic Science and Technology of China (UESTC).
 Thank you for visiting my homepage.

 My research interest is machine learning.